KMcClain23/KMcClain23/README.md

 ## 🌱 Currently...

 Last Minute Grocery Texts -
 I'm currently working on passion projects for the common person.
 Ever get that last minute text asking if you've left the grocery store yet?
-Of course I have.
+Of course I already left.
 I'm efficient! :) Well, get that text no more by sending an automated message before you leave to make certain there's nothing else to get.

 It's always exciting to keep pushing my boundaries and expanding my skillset.
-If you're interested in solving everday problems with code, let's connect and share our insights and ideas!
+If you're interested in solving every day problems with code, let's connect and share our insights and ideas!

 ## 📫 Get in Touch